SERVING THE COMMUNITY FOR OVER 150 YEARS

 1890s

 The Newlands Tavern was at the heart of the Peckham Rye community.
 Thomas’s son Joseph founded the Newlands Music Society, and his grandsons Tom and Syd joined Honor Oak Cricket Club, which acted as a feeder to Surrey Cricket Club.
+With Tom serving as team captain for a number of years, the 'Brothers Dickason' were a feared combination for any opponent.

 -